tusdotnet/tusdotnet/README.md

 ## Known limitations

 * Support for digest headers is not implemented
-* Upload-Limit is only sent as a hint to the client but is never validated on requests, e.g. files larger than max-size can be uploaded
+* Upload-Limit's `min-size` and `min-append-size` are only sent as a hint to the client but is never validated on requests, e.g. files smaller than `min-size` can be uploaded

 ## Known issues